 It is interesting to see how Edwin Ford's entrepreneurship enabled the efforts of entrepreneurs 100 years later.
 It is a testament to the power of good design and to the importance of retaining the little things that give places valuable character.
 In fact, as I watched the closing ceremony for the Olympics in London I noticed the delegation from the Rio 2016 Olympics projected the famous Rio sidewalk designs onto the performance space.
 It triggered my own nostalgia and reminded me that every city has those things that make it unique.

 I look forward to seeing what other little things make New Orleans unique and sharing them with you.
 Is there anything small, quirky and charming about your city?
-Have entrepreneurs leverage it for profit or charity?
+Have entrepreneurs leveraged it for profit or charity?